kamwoh/Car-Model-Classification/README.md

 1. Better deep architecture can yield better performance.
 2. Higher resolution can yield better performance.
 3. Multi-task learning can improve model performance, also can perform related tasks by the same model.

+## Notes

+1. Due to resource constraint, experiment on V3 only performed using ResNeXt50.

 ## Reference